Numerical Modelling of the Atmosphere

 - Finalised by

 - The Faculty Board of Science and Technology, 17 May 2013

 - Department of Earth Sciences

-120 credits including 35 credits in mathematics and 35 credits in physics.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
+120 credits including 35 credits in mathematics and 35 credits in physics

-- explain how the equations of motions can be approximated using numerical methods
+• be able to approximate the equations of motions using numerical methods

 Numerical approximations of different terms in the equation of motion.
-Finite differences, mapprojections, different coordinate systems, initial and boundary conditions of models.
-Different numerical models (large eddy simulation, mesoscale weather prediction model, regional and global climate models), characteristic features of the models.
-Parameterisations of different processes.
+Finite differences, spectral methods.
+Different numerical models (RANS models, large eddy simulation, direct numerical simulation), characteristic features of the models.
+Different grid structures, Parameterisations of different processes.

-Lectures, computer exercises, seminars, home assignments and project work
+Lectures, computer exercises, home assignments and project work

 Written examination (6 credits), home assignment (1 credit) and project work (3 credits).
 To pass also requires approved computer exercises.